LIKO-12/LIKO-12/Docs/GPU/image.draw.md

 * **[sw] (1) (Number)**: The image width scale.
 * **[sh] (1) (Number)**: The image height scale.
 * **[q] (GPUQuad)**: Optional, A quad to draw the image with, check [GPU.quad](quad.md) for more info.

+---

+#### Note:

+The function returns the image object itself, so it can be used for chain calls.